LeonhardTissen/warzeCasinoBot/README.md

 node bot.js
 ```
 ### Add your own emotes
-Because the bot won't have access to the predefined emotes referenced in "/utils/emojis.js", you should add your own.
+Because the bot won't have access to the predefined emotes referenced in "/emojis.json", you should add them to a server the bot is in yourself and update that JSON file.